CosmWasm/wasmd/x/wasm/IBC.md

 type IBCPacketInfo struct {
 	// local id for the Channel packet was sent/received on ChannelID string
-    // remote port for this channel? (could be stored locally in handshake, but let's make it clear) PortID string

     // sequence for the packet (will already be enforced in order if ORDERED channel) Sequence uint64